hn374/Developer-Notes/React/RoadToReact.md

 React has a children prop that can be used to get the values from insde the opening and closing tags of the component.

 You can create a ref object with React's useRef hook.
 The ref object is a persistent value which stays intact over the lifetime of a React component.
 It comes with a property called `current`, which can be changed.

+We can use JavaScript's ternary operator to do conditional rendering in JSX.
+The simplest example of conditional rendering is a boolean flag state that's toggled with a button.

+For more advanced state management, you need to use React's `useReducer` hook.
+The hook receives a reducer function and an initial state as arguments and returns an array with two items.
+The first item is the current state, the second item is the state updater (dispatch) function.

+A reducer function always receives state and action, and based on these two arguments, the reducer returns a new state.

+In a reducer function, we return a new state object which contains all the key/value pairs from the current state object (via JavaScript's spread operator) and the new overwriting properties.